Attorney: Cruz to plead guilty to Parkland school massacre

 Cruz said he understood that prosecutors can use the conviction as an aggravating factor when they later argue for his execution.

-The trial has been delayed by the pandemic and arguments over what evidence could be presented to the jury, frustrating some victims’ families.
+The trial has been delayed by the pandemic and arguments over what evidence could be presented to the jury, frustrating some victims’ families and the wounded.

+Samantha Grady, who was injured in the massacre and lost her best friend, 17-year-old Helena Ramsay, said she is glad Cruz is finally acknowledging the damage he caused.

+“I hope we can start the process of truly moving on,” she said.
+“His punishment should be equal to the lives he has taken, the stress and horrors he has caused in a whole community, a whole state.”

 Mitch and Annika Dworet, the only victims’ parents to attend the hearing, said they are relieved the case is finally moving toward closure.
 Their 17-year-old son Nick died in the shooting while his younger brother Alex was wounded.